lnhtrn/Hackathon-Summer-2023/README.md

 1. First place in each division: $300 + $75 x (team size)
 2. Second place in each division: 0 + $50 x (team size)

+# Winners!
+**Congratulations to the winning teams:**
+ * 1st place Undergraduate division- athena
+ * 2nd place Undergraduate division- MLbeginners

+ * 1st place Open division - CookieMonster
+ * 2nd place Open division- DMMH

+If your team's final MCC was >0.0012, you will receive a prize!
+* All individuals who participated in the following teams will receive a prize for your score: CookieMonster, DMMH, MF_ZS, TheSelfishFruitFlies, athena, AveragePitaEnjoyers, DataMedics, MLbeginners, NW_KD_EL, CIV, ZhongZaiCanYu, GAC Soldiers, ant_on, wizard,DrJones

+In order to claim your prize, you will need to fill out a [post-competition survey](https://forms.gle/7cgLDG6nPKQUc8tc9) and [prize information form](https://forms.gle/L7cHJQBXYBpy3sU37).

+# Feedback and post-event information
+Thank you for participating in this competition!
+We hope that you enjoyed the event.
+Please give us feedback so that we can improve future events.
+All teams that submit predictions may receive a participation certificate.
+Please e-mail alarracu at bio.rochester.edu for your certificate.

+**Fill out the post-competition [survey](https://forms.gle/7cgLDG6nPKQUc8tc9).**
+* If your team submitted predictions and you would like to receive a certificate of participation, please e-mail alarracu@bio.rochester.edu.
+* Some of the winning teams will present their approach to the hackathon in an upcoming meeting of the GIDS working group in life and biomedical data science.
+You are all invited.
+Details about the meeting will come via e-mail once it is scheduled.